A Variable Smoothing for Weakly Convex Composite Minimization with Manifold Constraint via Parametrization: Conclusions

 \section{Conclusions}

-We addressed a nonconvexly constrained nonsmooth optimization problem, where the cost function consists of a smooth function and the composite function of a weakly convex function and a smooth (nonlinear) mapping.
+We addressed a manifold constrained nonsmooth optimization problem, where the cost function consists of a smooth function and the composite function of a weakly convex function and a smooth (nonlinear) mapping.
 For the target problem, we proposed a variable smoothing algorithm with a parametrization of a nonconvex constraint set.
-We also presented an asymptotic convergence analysis of the proposed algorithm in terms of stationary points.
+We also presented an asymptotic convergence analysis and a first-order oracle complexity $\mathcal{O}(\epsilon^{-3})$ of the proposed algorithm in terms of stationary points.
 The numerical experiments demonstrate that (i) the proposed algorithm improves the numerical performance of sparsity-aware application by using a weakly convex regularizer; (ii) the proposed algorithm has a comparable numerical performance compared with the existing Riemannian nonsmooth optimization algorithms based on a retraction.

-\bmhead{Acknowledgements} This work was supported partially by JSPS Grants-in-Aid (19H04134, 22KJ1270, 24K23885) and by JST SICORP (JPMJSC20C6). { }
+\bmhead{Acknowledgements} This work was supported partially by JSPS Grants-in-Aid (19H04134, 22KJ1270, 24K23885) and by JST SICORP (JPMJSC20C6).
+We thank the anonymous reviewers for their thoughtful comments, which greatly improved the clarity and quality of the paper. { }